Your privacy is critically important to us. At Chase Cabinetry we have established fundamental principles:

 Gathering of Personally-Identifying Information

 Certain visitors to Chase Cabinetry’s websites choose to interact with Chase Cabinetry in ways that require Chase Cabinetry to gather personally-identifying information.
 The amount and type of information that Chase Cabinetry gathers depends on the nature of the interaction.
-For example, we ask visitors who request an eLearning Guide to provide a name, phone number, job title, company name and email address.
-Those who engage in transactions with Chase Cabinetry – by purchasing access to a webinar, for example – are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
-In each case, Chase Cabinetry collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Chase Cabinetry
+For example, we ask visitors who request an estimate to provide a name, phone number, and email address.
+Chase Cabinetry collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitors interaction with Chase Cabinetry

 Chase Cabinetry does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.